openearth/nefis-python/README.rst

 Testing
 -------
+The nefis library is available through the path-environment

 Linux or OSX: Test use the command 'make test'.
 Windows     : Test use the command 'py.test -v'

 Running
 -------
-* Run nefis (the nefis library can be found through the path)
+* Run nefis

 .. code:: bash